 It is important to speak with a trusted attorney before the bankruptcy filing process.
 At Flexer Law, we take the time to carefully review every aspect of your case while also considering your financial history.
 We will help you understand which debts qualify for discharge and guide you through the process with full confidence.

 How Does Bankruptcy Discharge Work?

-When you file for bankruptcy, a copy of the discharge order will be sent to all of your creditors.
+When you file for bankruptcy, a copy of the discharge paperwork will be sent to all of your creditors.
 This official order informs creditors that they are legally unable to collect on their debts.
-In the event that one of your creditors ignores this order, a motion can be filed to reopen the case and they will face consequences.
-It is worth noting that the IRS cannot collect tax on discharged debt and it will not be treated as income.
+In the event that one of your creditors ignores this order, a motion can be filed to reopen the case and they will face consequences, including being fined if the courts determine that the creditors violated the discharge injunction.
+It’s worth noting that the IRS cannot collect tax on discharged debt, and it won’t be treated as income.

 What Debts Can and Cannot Be Discharged?